kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 are tuples.
 The dimension of the tuple corresponds to the number of axes in the Projection object, and each element in the tuple can be a list of scalars.
 In some situations it is more intuitive to start with a list of 2 dimensional positions.
-The Python interface to WCSLIB allows for this type of input.
+The :mod:`wcs` module allows for this type of input.
 You can get the same coordinate output as the previous script if you replace the body by::

    proj = wcs.Projection(header)